 Nearest the house there was a terrible view of next-door's outbuildings seen behind the fence.
 This was solved by planting a pleached hornbeam 'hedge on stilts' which masks the view and is a lovely feature in its own right.
 Woodland shrubs and perennials are planted beneath and the remaining garden laid to lawn in a traditional scheme.

-This garden is shown annually for the National Garden Scheme.
+This garden was opened for the National Garden Scheme in 2017 & 2018.

 Broad Oak, East Sussex